task123/sim_db/docs/source/purpose_and_features.rst

 +++++++++++++++++
 **sim_db** exists for both Python, C and C++ and wrappers for languages that can call C functions are quite easy to add.
 It is also very useful that multiple programs of different languages can read the same parameters from the database.
 This does for example allows the plotting, visualization and after work can be seperated in a in a python program and the actual computational intensive simulation in a C++ program.

-Thread safe
+Thread Safe
 +++++++++++
 **sim_db** is thread safe with the exceptiong of the ``make_unique_subdir`` functions that should only be called from a single thread.

-Build to run on both local machine and super computers/clusters
+Built to Run on both Local Machine and Super Computers/Clusters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Can easily both run your simulations on your local machine and on a super computer/cluster with a job scheduler, where it will generate the job script and submit it for you.

-Many print options
+Many Print Options
 ++++++++++++++++++
 With many parameters and lots of simulations it becomes important to be able to view only the simulations and parameters you want to see. **sim_db** has lots of print options to do that.

-Default columns - metadata stored
+Default Columns - Metadata Stored
 ---------------------------------
 The default columns in the database contain the metadata of the simulations run and are the columns not containing the parameters to the simulations or results saved from the simulations.
 The purpose of each one is explained below and is essentially a full list of the metadata stored.